Kenny Sansom: Arsenal

 Sansom finally won domestic silverware in 1987, captaining Arsenal to a League Cup final victory over Liverpool at Wembley; Arsenal came from a goal down to win 2–1, with Sansom starting the move which had led to Arsenal's late winner, scored by Charlie Nicholas.

 The following season, Sansom's relationship with his Arsenal manager Graham soured and he was replaced as captain by fledgling defender Tony Adams, who was just 21.
 Sansom did, however, keep his place in the side; although Graham had just signed a long-term replacement in Nigel Winterburn.
-Winterburn was played at right-back rather than left for his first season at the club.
+Winterburn was played at right-back rather than on the left for his first season at the club.
 Arsenal reached the League Cup final again in 1987–88, only to lose 3–2 to Luton Town in a dramatic and exciting match.
 Everton away at Goodison Park on 7 May 1988 was the last time Sansom pulled on the red and white shirt.

-Sansom left Arsenal in December 1988, having not played a first team game at all for the first four months of 1988–89; Graham had signed Lee Dixon and had reshuffled the side, with Dixon playing at right-back and Nigel Winterburn on the left, replacing Sansom.
+Sansom left Arsenal in December 1988, having not played a first team game at all for the first four months of 1988–89; Graham had signed Lee Dixon and had reshuffled the side, with Dixon playing at right-back and Winterburn on the left, replacing Sansom.
 Sansom had played 394 matches in total for Arsenal, scoring six goals.

 Later career

 Arsenal sold Sansom to Newcastle United for £300,000 in December 1988.
 The 1988-89 season was a season of contrasting fortunes between the two clubs as Arsenal won the League Championship and his new club finished bottom of the First Division.
-Sansom transferred to Queens Park Rangers in the summer of 1989 for £300,000 and scored against Arsenal in a 2–0 FA Cup Fourth Round replay victory at Loftus Road.
+Sansom transferred to QPR in the summer of 1989 for £300,000 and scored against Arsenal in a 2–0 FA Cup fourth round replay victory at Loftus Road.
 After making 64 league appearances for QPR, he moved on to Coventry City for £100,000 in March 1991 and made 51 league appearances for 'The Sky Blues'.
 Sansom then had short spells at Everton (seven league appearances and one goal against Tottenham Hotspur), who he joined on a free transfer in February 1993, and First Division Brentford (eight appearances), who he joined on a free transfer a month later, March 1993, but he could not prevent 'The Bees' from being relegated.
 After playing non-league football with Chertsey Town, Sansom returned to league football again by joining Glenn Roeder and First Division Watford, as player and first team coach.
 Sansom made one league appearance for Watford, before he retired from top class football, though he did play on for non-league clubs such as Croydon F.C. and Slough Town.
 Since retiring from the game, he has often appeared on Sky Sports as a football analyst.